 DIGIDEMO’s modules help to teach transferrable skills to Finnish high school students

-In DIGIDEMO‘s ThingLink learning environment, students can test an imaginary upper secondary school welfare program, find out about a fictional municipal corruption case, try out the work of a Member of Parliament (MP) amongst many other things.
+In DIGIDEMO’s ThingLink learning environment, students can test an imaginary upper secondary school welfare program, find out about a fictional municipal corruption case, try out the work of a Member of Parliament (MP) amongst many other things.
 The digital learning environment created by the DIGIDEMO project will be free to use in all Finnish high schools from August 2022 for the academic year 2022-2023.
-The materials are in Finnish.
+The learning resources are in Finnish.

 Immersive learning experiences